geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 branches, you can call `AddObjects()` and `RemoveObjects()`, since in a tree view, these operate on the top level branches.

-The TreeListView caches the list of children under each branch.
+The `TreeListView` caches the list of children under each branch.
 This is helpful when the list of children is expensive to calculate.
 To force the `TreeListView` to refetch the list of children, call `RefreshObject()` on the parent.

+Notes
+^^^^^

+Do not try to use a `TreeListView` like a standard `TreeView`.
+A `TreeListView` does not have `TreeNodes` that you have to create and then pass to the view.
+That's just one more level of unnecessary boiler-plate code -- exactly the things that `ObjectListView` was written to avoid.
+Instead of creating node, think in terms of your data model.
+Can this "thing" be unrolled?
+When it is unrolled, what list of "things" should be shown?

+`CanExpandGetter` is called often!
+It should be efficient.

 .. _recipe-search: